Snowflake-Labs/sfguide-build-ai-app-using-nvidia-snowpark-container-services/README.md

 #### NVIDIA related

-The Microservices version of the NeMo inference engine requires the model to be downlaoded from the NVIDIA repository at [nvcr.io](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags).
-For that, you need a login from NVIDIA for [NGC](https://ngc.nvidia.com/signin).
-With that you can request an API token to login to the NVIDIA repository.
+In this example, eventhough we are not downloading the model hosted on [nvcr.io](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags), you still need a login from NVIDIA for [NGC](https://ngc.nvidia.com/signin) to use the [NIMs container](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms/tags)).

 ![](./NVIDIA-NeMo.gif)